Archive for October, 2005

 Truly an odd juxtaposition in the Datebook (entertainment) section of today’s San Francisco Chronicle, in the top and bottom portions of the leftmost column:

-In the bottom half, Mark Morford (who I can only describe as an extreme opposite of Rush Limbaugh, and that’s not a compliment) reveals his “great idea for the [video] iPod”–and thinks he’s the first to come up with it.
+In the bottom half, Mark Morford (who I can only describe as an extreme opposite of Rush Limbaugh, and that’s not a compliment) reveals his “great idea for the iPod”–and thinks he’s the first to come up with it.

 But in the top half, Tim Goodman, the Chronicle’s TV reviewer, includes as a secondary item the same idea (about halfway down the column).